This is a review of the earlier model – the Gossamer Gear Silverback 55.

-The top lid has single zippered pocket and is well sized for storing extra gloves, snacks, and navigation equipment, but doesn’t have a key fob.
-The top lid is configured as a floating lid, so it can be raised or lowered depending on height of the main compartment.
+The top lid has a single zippered pocket and is well-sized for storing extra gloves, snacks, and navigation equipment, but doesn’t have a key fob.
+The top lid is configured as a floating lid, so it can be raised or lowered depending on the height of the main compartment.
 You can also sandwich extra gear under it like a foam sleeping pad or jacket if they won’t fit inside the rest of the pack.
-If you choose to add the top lid, you do still have to go through the roll top to access the main compartment.
+If you choose to add the top lid, you do still have to go through the roll-top to access the main compartment.
 The top lid is connected to the main pack using gatekeeper clips, which pop open when you squeeze them.
 These are surprisingly durable, despite the wire hinge, and a lot of backpack makers have started using them.

 The Silverback 55 has a new front map pocket that closes with a waterproof zipper and can be used for a variety of purposes.
 It’s perfectly located if you’re on a trip that requires a lot of map reading and navigation stops, but can also be used to store smaller items like a GPS or smartphone if you chose to discard the top lid.

 The Silverback has a large open stretch pocket on the front of the pack that you can stuff jackets or a wet tent into, complete with a drain hole at the bottom.
 This pocket is hard-faced for better durability, unlike a mesh pocket which is easily shredded by surrounding vegetation if you step off-trail.
 There are also open water bottle pockets on the sides of the pack that are easily reachable while you’re wearing the backpack.
 They can each hold two 1L Nalgene bottles and have elastic borders to help keep the bottles secure, along with bottom cutouts for drainage.